8afyi/8afyi.github.io/freak.md

 * Silos are good, actually.
 * One space after periods but punctunation outside of quotation marks.
 * Listens to the [B*Witched cover of "Hey Mickey"](https://youtu.be/-loBJYxhxvw?si=Ma3LjNWvE_978w63).
+* Does not "take your ticket with you" at the parking lot.